chuckles201/DiT-Implementation/readme.md

 Some questions that I have and will attempt to answer is:

 - How do attention layers 'beat' the learning/representational capacity of CNNs, which seem well suited for images (inductive bias of way animals see)?

+Answers:
+1. Architectural complexity of CNNs vs. Transformers: how do we evaluate this (Raw GFLOPS vs. parallelization?)